Aluriak/Delaunator/README.md

 ### Options in installations
 You can edit setup.py file, and change lines about 38, where DEBUG macro is defined.
-When DEBUG is defined, lots of verifications are done (by assert calls), so delete DEBUG will increase performances but block detection of corruptions;
+When DEBUG is defined, lots of verifications are done (by assert calls), so delete DEBUG will increase performances but remove detection of corruptions;

 Feel free to modify theses. (notabily delete DEBUG, if you want use delaunator in the faster way)